University-Of-Sri-Jayewardenepura/C/README.md

 ### Quick start
 - Prerequisite: a C compiler (macOS has clang by default; `gcc` also works)
-- Build all examples: see the Makefile section below
+- Build all examples with make (see below)
 - Prefer VS Code?
 Install the C/C++ extension and open this folder

 ### How to build and run
-- Build everything into `bin/`:
+- Build all example programs into `bin/examples/`:
+  - make examples
+- List available examples:
+  - make list-examples
+- Build one example:
-  - make all
+  - make ex-hello_world
-- Run any program, e.g.:
+- Run one example:
-  - ./bin/hello_world
-  - ./bin/operators
+  - make run-hello_world

 If you don’t use make:
 - clang -std=c11 -Wall -Wextra -O0 -g -o bin/hello_world src/01_intro/hello_world.c